-If you aren’t into the hands on volunteer activities, you can still give back while showing your kids what the holiday spirit means by adopting a family.
+If you aren’t into the hands on volunteer activities, you can still give back while showing your kids what the holiday spirit means by providing gifts for a family in need.
 The Los Angeles County Department of Public Social Services program assists low-income families served by DPSS by providing new gifts such as toys, clothes and food to help the families and children celebrate the holidays.

-In doing this, you can set out with your kids to shop for your adopted family, have the kids help wrap and even make cards for the family.
+In doing this, you can set out with your kids to shop for your the family you have been assigned, have the kids help wrap and even make cards for the family.
 To do this, contact L.A.
-County DPSS Adopt-A-Family Program or call (213) 744-4590/ email email@example.com
+County DPSS Adopt-A-Family Program or call (213) 744-4590/ email firstname.lastname@example.org

 Other Ways to Volunteer with Kids All Year Long